open-edge-insights/eii-core/docker_setup/README.md

    2. `factory_prod.json` (default) - value to be used if working with the camera setup
       1. update `factory_prod.json` to use the correct ingestors.
 [Updating Ingestors](https://github.intel.com/ElephantTrunkArch/ElephantTrunkArch/blob/master/agent/README.md)
     > **Note**:
     > For AliOS Things OS, we have found that in some of the OS images shared with us, we see the `moby.service` presence and not the `docker.service`.
 When this is the case, the `eta.service` installation would fail when running `sudo ./setup_eta -a`.
-Whenever this happens, please change `docker.service` to `moby.service` in `ElephantTrunkArch/docker_setup/deploy/eta.service` and re-run `sudo ./setup_eta -a` script to install`eta.service` with the changes required.
+Whenever this happens, please change `docker.service` to `moby.service` in `docker_setup/deploy/eta.service` and re-run `sudo ./setup_eta -a` script to install`eta.service` with the changes required.
 4. The current trigger for video frame ingestion in ETA stack is happening over MQTT, so mosquitto container can be run on the ECN or a separate node which is configurable.
 5. `<Yumei App only>`Follow [YumeiApp/README.md](../YumeiApp/README.md) for ingestion configuration
-   over MQTT, robotic arm, alarm light and reset button control
+   over MQTT, controlling of robotic arm, alarm light and reset button

 ### <u>Installation</u>
 1. Directly building the eta containers from source and starting them using